What is the Definition of Revenue Management?

 Why is Revenue Management Important to Hotels & Other Industries?

 Revenue management serves as a predictive tool for anticipating consumer demand, optimizing inventory, and strategically adjusting pricing to maximize revenue growth.
-In the context of hotel revenue management, the goal isn’t only to sell a room at a low price today with the intention of selling it at a higher price tomorrow.
+In the context of revenue management, the goal isn’t only to sell a room at a low price today with the intention of selling it at a higher price tomorrow.
 Instead, it involves the strategic decision to offer a room at a lower price today when higher demand isn’t anticipated.

 This approach challenges resources to prioritize gathering market information, fostering a proactive rather than reactive stance.
 Leveraging this information allows for market segmentation, product adjustments through distribution, and the precise targeting of the right customer at the right time and price.